|

 work.
 I really didn't think anything of it."

-was one of the people who helped the future president gain recognition
+of the people who helped the future president gain recognition in

 until people knew who the hell he was."

-the old WKBR building by the Amoskeag Bridge a few years ago and
+building by the Amoskeag Bridge a few years ago and renovated it,

-renovated it, turning it into his own recording studio.
-Rehabbing
+turning it into his own recording studio.
+Rehabbing buildings is

-buildings is a hobby, he said.
-"Give me a hammer and some
+a hobby, he said.
+"Give me a hammer and some nails and I'm

 and municipalities.
 He is often busy at town meeting time, when